f3d-app/f3d/doc/dev/05-BUILD.md

 Some dependencies are provided internally, eg: ImGui, dmon and others.
 Use `F3D_USE_EXTERNAL_*` to use an external version of these libraries.

 VTK can be built with OpenGL ES support, which is mostly the case when targeting mobile or web platforms.
-The CMake variable `F3D_USE_GLES` is automatically defined and reported during the configuration step.
+The CMake variable `F3D_USE_GLES` is automatically defined accordingly and reported during the configuration step.

 ## Building for contribution